heetermaria/about/README.md

 ### My best work

+*While at The Information*
+* Broke news that Arctic Wolf, the cybersecurity startup valued at $4.3 billion, was in talks to raise $300 million in convertible debt.
+* Broke news that KKR, the private equity giant with more than $470 billion in AUM, was in talks to buy a venture lender and with headhunters to hire its own team.
+* Broke news that Blackstone would earmark $2 billion for tech lending.
+* Broke news that ServiceTitan's chief financial officer would step down.
+The software startup was last valued at $9.5 billion and has filed confidentially for an initial public offering.

 *While at Bloomberg*
 * Broke two national student housing deals by private equity firms: Blackstone’s stake in a [$784 million portfolio](https://www.bloomberg.com/news/articles/2021-08-20/blackstone-takes-stake-in-784-million-student-housing-portfolio) and Brookfield’s [$1 billion housing venture](https://www.bloomberg.com/news/articles/2021-08-19/brookfield-said-to-plan-1-billion-u-s-student-housing-venture).
 * Broke the exclusive news of the pricing on a [Billionaires' Row duplex](https://www.bloomberg.com/news/articles/2021-08-13/manhattan-billionaires-row-duplex-gets-a-150-million-price-tag).